Peripatoides indigo: Distribution and habitat

 Peripatoides indigo has been found in the Nelson region at the top of the South Island, New Zealand.
 Velvet worms are generally found in forested areas, however this species have also been observed in places such as urban parks, scrub areas and gardens.
 The main habitat is within and under logs, under stones, and in leaf litter, as these are locations which are damp and humid, ideal for creatures which cannot control their moisture loss.
 The P. indigo is also nocturnal, again to reduce fluid loss.
 Males have been shown to 'scout' locations of new habitats, then emitting chemical signals to attract females.
 This enables females to conserve energy they could otherwise use in reproduction.
 Peripatoides indigo is a predator, consuming other invertebrates such as beetle larvae, spiders, isopods and other litter insects.
 They also consume soil for its nutrient content, and after moulting, eat its own shed skin to reduce wastage of nutrients.
 These animals paralyse their prey by shooting jets of a glue-like slime from their oral papillae, rendering their prey immobile, and allowing them to get close enough to inject their digestive saliva into the organism and suck out the liquefied tissue.
 The New Zealand species of velvet worms can shoot this substance at a range of several centimeters, and also use this when defending themselves.
 The P. indigo could be predated on by introduced birds, rats and the like, however, this cannot be known for sure, as there is no recorded observation of these events.

 Reproduction

 Peripatoides indigo, like other species of the genus Peripatiodes, is ovoviviparous, meaning it lays eggs which hatch internally, and then give birth to live young.
 P. indigo is estimated to have a lifespan of up to five years, and females can produce 10-20 offspring per year.
-The males deposit a spermatophore on the females body, which she then absorbs.
+The males deposit a spermatophore on the female's body, which she then absorbs.
 This then travels to the eggs, or is stored until it is needed.
 The eggs then hatch internally and the female gives birth to live young, which look like smaller versions of the adult.
 There is no record of parental care once the young are born, and the females may even eat its own young.